imrenagi/solarcity_challenge/README.md

 ### Frontend

 * _Angular.js_.
 I'm currently learning angular js framework.
 So, I think it's a good time for me to give a try to this challenge.
-Other than reason, I didn't use React because I want to understand how those new frontend technology changed from JQuery to what they have today.
+I didn't use React because I think I need to spend time with angular and get used to with it.

-* _Bootstrap + Angular.js_ I use these library to help me use bootstrap component in angular js frontend.
+* _Bootstrap + Angular.js_ I use these libraries to help me using bootstrap component in angular js frontend.

-* _Chart.js + Angular.js_ I need this javascript library to visualize the data stored in database.
+* _Chart.js + Angular.js_ I need this javascript library to visualize the data stored in database, to users.

 ### What Next?